 Residents Going Out & About

 It remains the case that residents are not going out and about unless for hospital appointments that are necessary.
 The Home will let relatives know if their loved one needs to attend hospital.
-At this time, however, staff or relatives are not allowed to accompany residents to hospital.
+At this time, however, staff are not allowed to accompany residents to hospital.

 Health Monitoring of Residents

 We continue to deliver care to all of our residents in line with their care plans.
 We are also carrying out monitoring of resident’s vital signs.
 This is enabling us to identify when any resident is becoming unwell or has a temperature.
 Whilst there are many reasons which affect a residents health, if we do detect a change we seek medical advice.
 In all cases, we will care for the resident in their own room for a period of 14 days and carry out barrier nursing.
 In all cases we notify the resident’s relatives where we have taken these steps.
 We can also confirm that all of our residents will receive medical support if they become unwell and will be treated proactively.

 Residents and staff are enjoying social interaction.
 We continue to conduct well-being activities in smaller groups or 1 to 1’s.
 We are now using alternative arrangements for other well-being activities so that resident’s wellbeing is maintained in as safe an environment as possible.
 We are keeping residents and staff 1 metre apart where possible, which in line with guidance for care homes.

 We continue to take the vital signs of our staff and any professional visitors when they arrive at the home.
 Anybody with a temperature or symptoms are not allowed in the building.

 All staff are to have a swab test weekly and residents monthly to detect any virus.